mylaptopstands/SnipCart-Jekyll/about.markdown

 <b>BUYER PROTECTION</b>

-Stripe Buyer Protection: We are Proud to provide Stripe Third Party Payment Gateway.
+Stripe and PayPal Buyer Protection: We are Proud to provide Stripe and PayPal Third Party Payment Gateways.

-We use secure Stripe Payment Gateway to ensure that your information is always kept secure.
+We use secure Stripe and PayPal Payment Gateways to ensure that your information is always kept secure.

 <li>If you don’t receive your item, or the item is significantly different from its description please reach out to us directly.</li>